progxeno/mqtt-opcua-interface/README.txt

 Install msys like discribed in docs/msys setup.rtf

 2.
+Copy content of folder "tools/components_libs" into the components folder in your IDF_PATH

+3.
 In Eclipse:
 	Click File -> Import
 		under C/C++ choose "Existing Code as Makefile Project" and click next